29 Momentum diffusion and dissipation on the hexagonal C-grid

 \[ \begin{align} \tau = K\left( \begin{array}{ccc} \frac{4}{3}\delta_1u_1 & \frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right) & \frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right)\\ \frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right) & \frac{4}{3}\delta_2u_2 & \frac{2}{3}\left(\delta_3u_2 + \delta_2u_3\right) \\ \frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right) & \frac{2}{3}\left(\delta_3u_2 + \delta_2u_3\right) & \frac{4}{3}\delta_3u_3 \end{array}\right) \end{align} \]

-for frictional acceleration
+it follows for the frictional acceleration

 \[ \begin{align} \frac{\partial u_{1, \text{diff}}}{\partial t} &= K\left(\Delta u_1 + \delta_1D\right). \end{align} \]